RamonBonte/Start_PQI_RDP/README.md

 1. Locate the bat file
 2. Right-click on the bat file
 3. Click on Run as administrator
 4. The file will be executed.
-As result your RDP connection will be terminated and Progenesis QI will be launch by the local user.
+As a result your RDP connection will be terminated and Progenesis QI will be launch by the local user.

 **Next**
 5. Login on your remote pc
 6. Progenesis QI will be launched and will recognize the dongle when you open an experiment.
+7. You can close the terminal window by hitting the spacebar

+## Known limitations
+1. Only 1 PQI experiment can be opened this way

+## To be tested
+- Opening multiple experiments.
+So you can analyze ESI-(+) and ESI-(-) simultaneously